 Introduction:

 This $300,000 gift is, once again, from an anonymous donor who has been involved with and has supported the Presbyterian Church for over 50 years.
-God, through God’s amazing grace, has tasked the donor with providing funding to improve mission capabilities and results of congregations and their mission partners within the Presbytery of Detroit.
+God, through God’s amazing grace, has tasked the donor with providing funding to improve mission capabilities and results of congregations and their mission partners within the Presbytery of Detroit (POD).
 The funds will help the presbytery seek God’s kingdom in our communities during this coming year.
 This is the third major gift given by this donor to the POD (also in 2018 and 2020).

-The donor wishes to continue to invest in a Presbytery-wide program that incubates/prepares new types of mission work, energizes existing mission initiatives to achieve new levels of faith in action, and responds to mission requests that need urgent attention.
+The donor wishes to continue to invest in a presbytery-wide program that incubates/prepares new types of mission work, energizes existing mission initiatives to achieve new levels of faith in action, and responds to mission requests that need urgent attention.
 Creating hope where hope struggles and creating new capabilities within the POD is important.
 The intent is to establish a portfolio of mission requests that not only improve hope and mission capabilities in the short term but to create and establish more effective mission programs/ initiatives that fulfill God’s calls and will in the future.
 This portfolio can be updated to address special needs and unforeseen circumstances that arise.
-Hopefully, some of the latter initiatives will be new attempts and methods to bring God’s love and grace to the communities within the Presbytery of Detroit.
+Hopefully, some of the latter initiatives will be new attempts and methods to bring God’s love and grace to the communities within the POD.

 Rev. Julie Delezenne and Rev. Emma Nickel have been designated by the donor to be the organizing voices for this donation.
-They, working with other mission leaders in the Presbytery of Detroit, will define, create/delegate and distribute the funding packages throughout the Presbytery.
+They, working with other mission leaders in the POD, will define, create/delegate and distribute the funding packages throughout the presbytery.
 This group will decide priorities, phasing of donations, and accountability to spend the money according to God’s will and purpose.
-The Trustees of the Presbytery will review these guidelines and have final approval of the disbursement of funds.
+The Trustees of the POD will review these guidelines and have final approval of the disbursement of funds.

 Funding for Programs That Embody the Matthew 25 Vision ($180,000 total)